publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt4/m__us_usc_t29_s1107.md

             (A) stock,

-            (B) a marketable obligation (as defined in subsection (e) of this section), or
+            (B) a marketable obligation (as defined in subsection (e)), or

             (C) an interest in a publicly traded partnership (as defined in [section 7704(b) of title 26][/us/usc/t26/s7704/b]), but only if such partnership is an existing partnership as defined in section 10211(c)(2)(A) of the Revenue Act of 1987 ([Public Law 100–203][/us/pl/100/203]).

-            After December 17, 1987, in the case of a plan other than an eligible individual account plan, an employer security described in subparagraph (A) or (C) shall be considered a qualifying employer security only if such employer security satisfies the requirements of subsection (f)(1) of this section.
+            After December 17, 1987, in the case of a plan other than an eligible individual account plan, an employer security described in subparagraph (A) or (C) shall be considered a qualifying employer security only if such employer security satisfies the requirements of subsection (f)(1).

         (6)